 After graduation from his Dental degree, Dr Le had extra training to use laser since 2001, Dr Le has further his knowledge in orthodontics and perform Frenectomy for his orthodontic patients since 2005.
 He is also trained with the Tongue Tie Institute, a world leader in tongue tie training based in Australia.

-Dr Le release tongue tied babies as young as 3 days old, help infants with breast feeding.
+Dr Le release tongue tied and lip tied babies as young as 3 days old, help infants with breast feeding.
 If you have breast feeding problems for your infant, call us today on 47314655 for an appointment!

 Click here to read an excellent article about how tongue tie, which is an oral restriction can affect a person from birth to causing crooked teeth